jpuli/pqvp/README.md

-**Requirement C: Understood what people needed, by including people in the prototype development and design process;** The QualApps Project Director and Agile Coach reviewed the working prototype statement from the RFI to better understand and deconstruct the requirements of the prototype into epics.
-The QualApps Project Director coalesced a team of technical professionals to discuss how the identified epics would be architected based on the RFI requirements for simplicity, ease of use and open source.
+**Requirement C: Understood what people needed, by including people in the prototype development and design process;**

-The QualApps Project Director added additional analyst resources to the Scrum team to work with Izzie in establishing end user stories defining emergency and non-emergency notification needs.
+The QualApps team collectively reviewed the RFI to understand product requirements.
+Uder the Product Director's guidance, the QualApps  team discussed how the solution would be architected based on the RFI.
+The team collaborated on User Stories.
+The QualApps Business Analyst conducted internet-based research on knowledge-sharing concepts and application features.
+The research resulted in new and refined User Stories.
+The team's goal was to quickly develop a simple, elegant application that meets functional needs and compliance requirements -- ADA, WCAG 2.0.

-The QualApps Researcher and Business analyst conducted internet-based research on the concepts for establishing an emergency notification network looking at the business needs of the individuals requesting notification as well as the technologies supporting such systems.
-Additional questions resulted from this research were posed to the end user to refine user stories and establish acceptance criteria.
+We included colleagues outside of our QualApps team to discuss basic functionality and review wireframes and mock-ups.
+These same individuals also reviewed multiple iterations of the prototype and providede feedback on how we could make improvements.

-vi.
-A project was created in Jira  and the epics and user stories were added. vii.
-The QualApps team reviewed and prioritized user stories and determined the design of the prototype using agreed upon technologies. viii.
-Using the minimal viable product (MVP) approach, the Product Manager identified user stories belonging in backlog and assigned work to the team based on the most critical elements needed to provide a working prototype. ix.
+ix.
 Once the prototype was tangible enough to produce a response, the team, including the end user, implemented role play.
 This included testing within our team in order to gain realistic and effective feedback for improvements.
 x.
 After receiving prototype feedback based on the role play, the team began integrating the feedback into the backlog as part of the next iteration of the prototype.
 Some of the identified user stories were created as icebox items to demonstrate that we are taking a MVP approach.